rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-hugo-website/index.md

 This project depends on and deploys the [rollyourown.xyz](https://rollyourown.xyz) [Ingress Proxy](/rollyourown/project_modules/ryo-ingress-proxy/) module to provide certificate management by [Certbot](https://certbot.eff.org/) and HTTPS proxying by the [HAProxy](https://www.haproxy.org/) loadbalancer / TLS proxy.

+## Identity providers and single sign-on

+This project supports protecting your website with a login via an Identity Provider (IdP).
+This is useful for deploying a website that is only accessible to members of an organisation (for example, for accessing / testing draft content).

+The "IdP mode" of the project is selected in the project configuration file:

+- In the "public" mode (the default), your website is accessible to anyone without authorisation
+- In the ["gitea" mode](#gitea-idp-mode), your website can only be accessed after logging in via a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea)

+Further IdP modes may be added at a later date.

+### Gitea IdP mode

+In "gitea" mode, the service is deployed together with a [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea) and the Gitea server is used as for [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on).
+This means that a user authenticates against the Gitea server via [OAuth2](https://oauth.net/2/) and only has access to the website after logging in.

+In this mode, the [Gitea Git repository server](/rollyourown/projects/single_server_projects/ryo-gitea) must be deployed and an OAuth2 application configured, before this project is deployed.

 ## Project components

 The components deployed in this project are shown in the following diagram: